 When Paul said that God causes all things to work together for good to those who love Him, he is speaking of a good spiritual story, not a good earthly story.
 Paul wrote this scripture and he did not have a good earthly story.
 He had a very bad earthly story but he had a good spiritual story.
 That is what God is promising to us.

-Regarding God's promise of our being created in the image of His Son if we love Him, Jesus tells us who it is that loves God in John .
+Regarding God's promise of our being created in the image of His Son if we choose to love Him, Jesus tells us who really loves Him in John .
 He says, “If you love Me, you will keep My commandments”.

-He makes sure we get the message when says it two more times in that chapter.
-He tells us, “If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our abode with him.
+He makes sure we get the message when He tells us, “If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our abode with him.
 He who does not love Me does not keep My words; and the word which you hear is not Mine, but the Father's who sent Me” (verses 23-24).

 Having an abode with God is the covenant promise.
-Only those who choose to love the Lord with obedience to His word will have that heavenly home with Him.
-Only those who follow Him fully, like Joshua and Caleb will receive that land.
+Only those who choose to love God with obedience to His word will have that heavenly home with Him.
 The Father will love those who choose to love His Son and who show it with obedience and the Son will love those that the Father loves.

-We heard Paul tell us how God will cause all things to work together for good in our lives if we love Him and then he later speaks of how the Potter is working with the clay to create vessels of His choosing.
+We heard Paul tell us how God will cause all things to work together for good in our lives if we love Him.
 We said that shows how we have a choice of what we become by our making the choice to love God.

 After the death of the